What are the top things to do in Leipzig, Germany? Is the city worth a visit? Here’s everything you should know about Leipzig attractions.

 See Related: Fun & Best Things to do in Bonn, Germany

 A trip to Leipzig wouldn’t be complete without a tour of the Panometer.
-Watching the present theme in this unusual museum should be at the top of your list of the things to see in Leipzig.
+Watching the present theme in this unusual museum should be at the top of your list of things to see in Leipzig.

-Back in 1909, a 161-foot-tall and 187-foot in diameter gasometer, situated in the southern of Connewitz, was converted into a visual panorama by Yadegar Asisi, an Austrian artist.
+Back in 1909, a 161-foot-tall and 187-foot-in-diameter gasometer, situated in the southern of Connewitz, was converted into a visual panorama by Yadegar Asisi, an Austrian artist.

 The Panoramas has been showing different themes since 2003, and it gets updated after 2 or 3 years.
 Some of the past visual panoramas included stuff like the Amazon, Mount Everest, Ancient Rome, and the Battle of Leipzig.
 The Titanic panorama remained on display between 2017 and 2019.

 From 2019 to the present, the panorama on display is Carola’s Garden.
-When watching the garden’s pictures, it gets so up close that you can even see the pollen sticking on a bee’s legs.
+When watching the garden’s pictures, it gets so up close that you can even see the pollen sticking to a bee’s legs.

 Thematic exhibitions accompany each visual panorama.
 Until now, the panoramic pictures are around 98 feet high and 344 feet in circumference, and they remain the to be the largest pictures in the world.

 The Mendelssohn-Haus should be part of what to see in Leipzig.
 That is because the Haus is the only preserved 19th-century private apartment in the city.
 It belonged to composer Felix Mendelssohn who moved in with his family in 1845 and passed away in 1847, still residing in this apartment.

 In 1997 on Mendelssohn’s 150th birthday, the apartment was converted into a museum to display his life and work.
 The museum shows some hand-written documents, original furniture, and watercolors that he composed.